Digital onboarding with eLearning

 Traditional online courses

-A large part of onboarding can be covered by traditional online courses—provided your authoring tool has the appropriate features.
+Onboarding can mostly be covered by traditional online courses—provided your authoring tool has the appropriate features.
 If it does, you can create appealing, responsive online courses with texts, pictures, video messages, explanatory videos, digital tours, appropriate tests and quizzes, in the blink of an eye.

 Integrating an interactive coach provides you with a scenario-based communication trainer that enables you to take a playful approach to training your new employees for specific corporate situations.
 This is particularly effective for new sales staff and account managers, for example, helping them to optimize their communication skills, get arguments across, and strengthening their empathy.